 When you have a fine woodworking project that you're ready to stain, one option to consider is a gel stain.
 Gel stains are easy to apply, and you can control the depth of color in your results.
-While it is very messy to work with and has some limitations, it can provide a rich, beautiful color that will really show off your woodworking skills.
+While it is messy to work with and has some limitations, it can provide a rich, beautiful color that will show off your woodworking skills.

 Gel Stain Preparation

 As with any other stain or paint finish, you'll want to be sure to properly sand your project using gradually finer grit sandpapers.
 It is also a good idea to employ a final hand sanding for a perfect finish.

 When you're happy with the sanding, vacuum as much sawdust from the entire project as possible.
 Follow the vacuuming with a tack cloth, though you can also wipe the entire project down with a clean cloth and denatured alcohol to make sure the project is completely clean of sawdust.
 The denatured alcohol will evaporate quickly and will not discolor the wood.